intranda/goobi-plugin-step-datacite-doi/plugin/README.md

 plugin_intranda_step_datacite_mapping.xml
 ```

-The file `"plugin_intranda_step_datacite_doi.jar"` contains the program logic and is an executable file, and should be copied into
+The file `plugin_intranda_step_datacite_doi.jar` contains the program logic and is an executable file, and should be copied into
 `/opt/digiverso/goobi/plugins/import`.

-The file `"plugin_intranda_step_datacite_doi-GUI.jar"` contains data for the presentation of the plugin, and should be copied into
+The file `plugin_intranda_step_datacite_doi-GUI.jar` contains data for the presentation of the plugin, and should be copied into
 `/opt/digiverso/goobi/plugins/GUI`.

-The file ``plugin_intranda_step_datacite_mapping.xml`` is the mapping file, defining how local metadata should be translated to the form required for the DOI, and should be copied into `/opt/digiverso/goobi/config/`.
+The file `plugin_intranda_step_datacite_mapping.xml` is the mapping file, defining how local metadata should be translated to the form required for the DOI, and should be copied into `/opt/digiverso/goobi/config/`.

-The file ``plugin_intranda_step_datacite_doi.xml`` is the config file, and should be copied into `/opt/digiverso/goobi/config/`.
+The file `plugin_intranda_step_datacite_doi.xml` is the config file, and should be copied into `/opt/digiverso/goobi/config/`.

 The config file is used to configure the plug-in and must be structured as follows: